Adjusting the Sunlight

 5. Click OK to apply your changes and see the results update in your open camera view.

-Starting in Home Designer 2024, a separate Move Sun tool can also be used to adjust the Tilt and Direction Angle of the sun light.
+A separate Move Sun tool can also be used to adjust the Tilt and Direction Angle of the sun light.
 Navigate to 3D> Lighting> Move Sun, then use the left mouse button to adjust the sun light.

 To place a Sun Angle in your plan, navigate to CAD> Sun Angle , then click in the drawing area where you want the Sun Angle to be displayed.
 The Sun Angle Specification dialog will appear where you can specify your desired information.
+In Home Designer 2026 and newer, in the Sun Angle Specification, click Define Defaults to edit your your latitude and longitude along with the date and time.

 Earth Data panel of the Sun Angle Specification dialog